 • Average Wholesale price per pound rose slightly (rather than predicted decline)

 The pandemic has shown to create another boom in the cannabis industry.
 We anticipate we will continue to see the price of cannabis rise.
 More states will legalize and create more demand for cannabis across the country.
 We anticipate seeing a rise internationally as well as more countries begin testing cannabis and the medical benefits.

 We will continue to monitor the price of cannabis across the country.
-Check out our top delivery companies in DC for more information on where to get weed.
+Check out our top delivery companies in DC for more information on where to get weed in dc.